 For the second round of interviews with an employer (congratulations!), send the standard thank you notes (or emails) to those interviewers who had not interviewed you for this job in the first round.

-Don’t assume that because you have already been interviewed and sent a thank you note to this person after the first interview that a thank you note after the second interview is optional.
+Don’t assume that because you have already been interviewed and sent a thank you note to this person after the first interview that a follow-up email after the second interview is optional.
 It’s not!

-After the second round of interviews with the same people for the same job, you need to send a slightly different thank you, and it must be different than the thank you note you sent after the first round.
+After the second round of interviews with the same people for the same job, you need to send a slightly different thank you message, and it must be different than the thank you note you sent after the first round.

 Send this thank you even if the first interview was a phone interview.